Finite-Function-Encoding Quantum States: Definition of Finite-Function-Encoding quantum states

-where $\omega_d=e^{2\pi i/d}$ is the $d$-th principal complex root of unity.
-To simplify the notation, we will indicate this simply with $\omega$ whenever clear from the context.
-The coefficients of $\ket{f}$ in computational basis define a tensor, which we call $T_f$.
+where $\omega_d=e^{2\pi i/d}$ is again the $d$-th principal complex root of unity.
+To simplify the notation, we will drop the subscript of $\omega_d$ and $f_d$ whenever the local dimension is clear from the context.
 We call these states {\em finite-function-encoding} (FFE) states.